H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Discussion

-On the other hand, line dispersion, $\sigma$, is often considered a more reliable measure of the BLR kinematics than FWHM, as can be concluded from the figure \ref{fig:virial_factor_sigma}.
-This is because it captures the full range of velocities within the BLR, including random motions and contributions from all components of the line profile.
-Studies such as \citet{peterson2004} have emphasized that $\sigma$ yields more accurate black hole mass estimates and reduces scatter in the calibration of the virial factor.
-FWHM tends to measure the velocity of the bulk of the gas, but it can simply miss the contributions from high-velocity wings, which may result in underestimation of the black hole mass.
-Additionally, FWHM is more sensitive to projection effects.
-As also implied from our results in \ref{fig:virial_factor_sigma}, line dispersion may lead to smaller uncertainties in black hole mass estimates.
-For example, \citet{collin2006} argued that using $\sigma$ rather than FWHM reduces scatter in the $M_{\bullet} - \sigma_{\star}$ relation too, the correlation between black hole mass and the velocity dispersion of the host galaxy's bulge.
+On the other hand, the line dispersion, $\sigma$, is often considered a more reliable indicator of BLR kinematics than FWHM, as also supported by Figure~\ref{fig:virial_factor_sigma}.
+This is because $\sigma$ captures the full range of velocities within the BLR, including contributions from both random motions and the extended wings of the emission line profile.
+Studies such as that of \citet{peterson2004} have emphasized that $\sigma$ yields more accurate black hole mass estimates and reduces the scatter in virial factor calibrations.
+While the FWHM primarily reflects the velocity of the bulk of the gas, it can overlook high-velocity components, leading to potential underestimation of black hole masses.
+Moreover, the FWHM is more sensitive to inclination and projection effects.
+As shown in our results in Figure~\ref{fig:virial_factor_sigma}, using line dispersion may lead to reduced uncertainties in black hole mass determinations.
+For instance, \citet{collin2006} argued that adopting $\sigma$ instead of FWHM also decreases the scatter in the $M_{\bullet} - \sigma_{\star}$ relation, which connects black hole mass to the velocity dispersion of the host galaxy’s bulge.

-There are important issues which are still not addressed in the current version of FRADO model.
-As we mentioned before, the vertical velocity for small black hole masses seem to be underestimated and we suspect it might be related to the line driving force.
-Our model launches clouds by the dust radiation pressure but perhaps line diving turns in as well, and we have no estimate of its role.
-Combing the two radiation pressure forces, however, is a challenge.
-The codes describing exclusively line driven winds exist \citep{risaliti2010,Quera2023} but they have different architecture and combining them will not be a simple task.
-Incorporating the role of line driving may also affect our conclusion about the metallicity.
-We use here the assumption of the metallicity five times higher than solar since otherwise the launching force seems too weak.
+There are important issues that are not addressed in the current version of the FRADO model.
+As mentioned earlier, the vertical velocity for small black hole masses appears to be underestimated and we suspect this may be related to the absence of the line-driving force.
+Our model launches clouds via dust radiation pressure, but it is possible that line driving also plays a role; although we currently have no estimate for its contribution.
+Combining the effects of both radiation pressure mechanisms poses a significant challenge.
+Existing codes for exclusively line-driven winds \citep{risaliti2010,Quera2023} are based on different frameworks and integrating them with our dust-driven model is not straightforward.
+Including the line-driving force could also impact our conclusions on the metallicity.
+In the current model, we adopted a metallicity that is five times higher than solar, as otherwise the launching force would become too weak.